 Women in mediation projects: Participants design projects based on these trainings to reduce threats to peace, promote reconciliation, and educate and empower more women leaders.
 The participants are supported by others in their cohort and by MBBI.

-MBBI’s latest ITI, supported by Rotary International, AAA-IDCR Foundation, and Women International Leaders of Greater Philadelphia took place in Jakarta, Indonesia, from July 16-24, 2016.
+MBBI’s 2016 ITI, supported by Rotary International, AAA-IDCR Foundation, and Women International Leaders of Greater Philadelphia took place in Jakarta, Indonesia, from July 16-24, 2016.
 For media coverage of the event, check out these links:

 International NGO Calls for Peace Through Mediation.
 The Jakarta Post, 25 July 2016